Exam rules and policies

 - Drinks: you are allowed a bottle of water or similar, but it must be a clear, transparent bottle with the label removed.

 - Toilet breaks: For exams lasting less than 3 hours, toilet breaks are not allowed.
 Please ensure you take adequate precautions prior to your exam.
 For exams lasting 3-hours or more you are not expected to take a toilet break.
 In the event of urgent necessity, a short toilet break can be taken.
+You must announce that you are going for a toilet break before you move.
 Lengthy breaks could invalidate your exam.
 This will be reported to the CII.
 The CII will review each case and reserves the right to withhold results.
 If you require an adjustment to this rule, please apply following the guidelines on adjustments above.

 - You must not communicate with, or willingly receive communication from any person during the examination.